mviereck/x11docker/README.md

 # Init system
 x11docker supports init systems as PID 1 in container.
  - `--tini`: As default, x11docker uses docker built-in `tini` with docker run option `--init`.
- - `--systemd`: systemd in container works best with fedora and CentOS images.
+ - `--systemd`: systemd in container works best with Arch Linux, fedora and CentOS images.
-   - debian images additionally need quite insecure option `--sys-admin` to add capability SYS_ADMIN.
+   - debian images additionally need quite insecure option `--sys-admin` to add capability `SYS_ADMIN`.
    - No special setup is needed in image, only `systemd` must be installed.
 To get a faster startup, it helps to look for services that fail to start in container and to mask them in image with `systemctl mask servicename`.
    - x11docker sets up the container to run the image command as a service.
    - Image example based on fedora: [x11docker/cinnamon](https://hub.docker.com/r/x11docker/cinnamon/)